martyboggs/threejs-world/_posts/2017-02-14-how-i-made-a-3d-ragdoll-game-with-javascript.md

 ## Taming the Bird

 I didn't realize how complicated the physics of birds flying is until I tried orienting my bird correctly.
 With little movements of their wings against the force of the wind resistance, birds can control their speed and direction with ease.
-Since my bird lives in a vacuum, however, I can't use these forces and have to fake it.
+Since my bird lives in a vacuum, so I can't use these forces and have to fake it.

 Just controlling the bird's roll (z-axis rotation) was a challenge.
 I added a constant impulse to an anchor point on its belly.
-It works, but gives the bird a wobbly movement.
+It works, but makes it wobbly.

 ```javascript
 // make bird upright